-As of June 30, 2018, we owned 156 hotel properties with approximately 30,400 rooms, located in 26 states and the District of Columbia.
-We owned, through wholly-owned subsidiaries, a 100% interest in 152 of our hotel properties, a 98.3% interest in a hotel property, a 95% interest in another hotel property and 50% interests in two hotel properties.
+As of June 30, 2021, we owned 100 hotel properties with approximately 22,400 rooms, located in 23 states and the District of Columbia.
+We owned, through wholly-owned subsidiaries, a 100% interest in 96 of our hotel properties, a 98.3% controlling interest in the DoubleTree Metropolitan Hotel New York City, a 95% controlling interest in The Knickerbocker, and 50% interests in entities owning two hotel properties.
+We consolidate our real estate interests in the 98 hotel properties in which we hold a controlling financial interest, and we record the real estate interests in the two hotel properties in which we hold a controlling.
+We lease 99 of the 100 hotel properties to our TRSs, of which we own a controlling financial interest.

-For U.S. federal income tax purposes, we elected to be taxed as a REIT commencing with our taxable year ended December 31, 2011.
+For U.S. federal income tax purposes, we elected to be taxed as a REIT.
 Substantially all of our assets and liabilities are held by, and all of our operations are conducted through, the Operating Partnership.
 We are the sole general partner of the Operating Partnership.
-As of June 30, 2018, we owned, through a combination of direct and indirect interests, 99.6% of the units of limited partnership interest in the Operating Partnership, or OP units.
+As of June 30, 2021, we owned, through a combination of direct and indirect interests, 99.5% of the units of limited partnership interest in the Operating Partnership, or OP units.